bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "So - wha's next?" she said, as she started walking to the workshop.

 "Well, the time it takes to get up is the same it takes to come down, I think."
-Adrex picked up the rack and the tube, which surprisingly still was cold.
+Adrex picked up the rack and the tube, which surprisingly wasn't that warm.
 "If we can figure out how long it takes for something to fall from a certain distance, we might have the last clues we need to make a formula."

-"We cou' get some rope, put measuring flags on it, drop a ball from different heights, and measuring th' time it takes to hit th' ground?"
+"We cou' get some rope, put measuring flags on it, drop a ball from different heights, and measuring the time it takes t' hit the ground?"

 "Mm - good idea.
 We need someplace high for this - like a hundred feet tall, or more, and we need to be able to drop a ball from multiple points along the way."

-They walk to the door in silence, thinking about where they could do that.
+They walked to the door in silence, thinking about where they could do that.

-"How tall is th' house yeh' folk live in, Adri'?"
+"How tall is the house yeh' folk live in, Adri'?"

 Entering the workshop, the dragonborn just shook his head.
 "Not tall enough.